kizerkizer/typescript-library-template/README.md

   "main": "./dist/cjs/index.js",        // commonjs, for node or any other cjs environmen

   "module": "./dist/esm/index.js",      // es6 modules, for node with the `--experimental-modules`
-                                        // flag (TODO: change file extensions to .mjs)
+                                        // flag (TODO: change file extensions to .mjs); or for
+                                        // rollup.js/webpack consumption.

-  "source": "./src/index.ts",           // preserve the original typescript source for source maps, debugging
+  "source": "./src/index.ts",           // preserve the original typescript source for generated
+                                        // source maps, debugging, and reference.

   "browser": "./dist/browser/index.js", // UMD for the browser via rollup.js

   "bundle": "./dist/browser/bundle.js", // made this one up; contains everything (including imported modules)
                                         // bundled up into one file.
 One can directly include with
-                                        // <script src=".../bundle.js"></script>
+                                        // <script src=".../bundle.js"></script>.
 ```

-So, you can `require` or `import`, or in bundle case directly reference by global definition.
-Further, all type information
-is preserved in published module, so more typescript modules can consume it as native typescript.
+So, you can `require` or `import`, or in the bundle case directly reference by global definition.
+Further, all type information is preserved in the published module, so more typescript modules can consume it as native ts.

 Please improve via PRs!